Fault Code 215: Transmission Air Supply Pressure Sensor

 FMI 0:

-• Air compressor governor “off” set too high or damaged
+• Air compressor governor cut-out set too high or damaged

 • Vehicle service event